M3 (Copenhagen Metro): Background

 During 2002, the Copenhagen Metro, a fully automated driverless metro system, was opened.
 It quickly became known for its high level of reliability, attaining an operational punctuality in excess of 98 per cent of on-time arrivals.
 Due to its success, during 2005, plans were put forward for further expansion of Copenhagen Metro in the form of the City Circle Line.
 As proposed, it involved the construction of a 15.5 km underground circular route, a total of 17 stations, and emergency escape shafts, to support two new underground lines, designated as M3 and M4.
 The planned City Circle Line would connect into the Kongens Nytorv and Frederiksberg stations of the preexisting metro network.

 During the summer of 2007, the Danish Parliament gave its approval for the construction of the proposed line, although it would be another four years before construction activity would commence.
-At the time of its approval, the project had an projected cost of DKK21.3 billion ($3.2 billion) along with an anticipated date of completion by July 2019.
+At the time of its approval, the project had a projected cost of DKK21.3 billion ($3.2 billion) along with an anticipated date of completion by July 2019.
 Transport group Metroselskabet held overall responsibility for the City Circle Line.